Post Move In

 - Read the operating manual before operating a new stove or cooktop.
 Gas stoves have been known to damage laminate cupboards.
 Electric or gas range cooktops or appliance burners should not be operated without being covered with a pot or pan.
 Equally important, the doors of a stove or wall oven should not be left open for extended periods of time

 - Hot pans or activated electrical appliances should not be placed under wall cabinets or directly on laminated surfaces - use protective insulating pads

-To do list: Seasonal Maintenance
+To Do List: Seasonal Maintenance

 Taking care of your new home is an on-going process.
 Seasonal maintenance is essential to protect your investment and ensure you can enjoy your home for years to come.
 Keep this checklist handy and take care to address the following tips.
 Unsure how to handle it?
-Feel free to reach out to MasterCare for advice.
+Feel free to reach out to Warranty for advice.